More & More (EP)

 More & More is the ninth extended play by South Korean girl group Twice.
-It was released by JYP Entertainment and Republic Records on June 1, 2020, Marketed as the group's ninth "mini album" release, it consists of seven tracks, including the lead single of the same name.
+It was released by JYP Entertainment and Republic Records on June 1, 2020.
+Marketed as the group's ninth "mini album" release, it consists of seven tracks, including the lead single of the same name.
 It is their first release with Republic Records.

-Consisting of seven tracks that features various genres including Latin pop, new jack swing, bass music, and tropical house, the EP received generally favorable reviews from music critics which praised Twice's musical growth as they adapted a more mature style.
+The EP consists of seven tracks that feature various genres including Latin pop, new jack swing, bass music, and tropical house.
+It received generally favorable reviews from music critics, who praised Twice's musical growth as they adapted a more mature style.
 More & More sold more than 563,000 copies on the Gaon Album Chart, becoming Twice's best-selling album until it was surpassed by Formula of Love: O+T=<3 in 2021.
 It is their first entry on the US Billboard 200, charting at number 200.

 Background and release

 It was first reported by media outlets on April 20, 2020, that Twice were in the final stages of preparation for an upcoming album as well as music video filming.
 JYP Entertainment confirmed the reports later that day.
-On April 28, Twice held an online press conference for their YouTube original series Twice: Seize the Light, with member Jihyo confirming that their comeback was set on June 1.
+On April 28, Twice held an online press conference for their YouTube original series Twice: Seize the Light, with member Jihyo confirming that their comeback was set for June 1.
 The members then revealed the title of their upcoming single to be "More & More".
 It is the group's first comeback as a nine-piece group after member Mina took a break from activities due to mental health issues.

-In May, it was confirmed that the group's upcoming EP would have the same name as its title track, with J. Y. Park and a team of international songwriters and producers including MNEK of Britain, Zara Larsson of Sweden, and American singer-songwriter Julia Michaels having joined the album's production.
-On May 7, the group announced the contents of the three physical album versions, with pre-orders beginning May 11.
-On May 18, the tracklist for the EP was revealed through JYP Entertainment's Twitter account.
+In May, it was confirmed that the upcoming EP would share the name of its lead single, and feature production and songwriting by J. Y. Park and a team of international songwriters and producers including MNEK of Britain, Zara Larsson of Sweden, and American singer-songwriter Julia Michaels.

-The album alongside the music video for its eponymous title track was released on June 1 at 6PM KST.
-This marked the group's first release with Republic Records after last signing with the American label earlier in February.
+The EP, and accompanying music video for its title track, were released on June 1.
+It marked the group's first release in partnership with American label Republic Records, who they had signed with earlier in the year.